neonhubcommunity/neonhubv3/README.md

             if not v513 then
                 v14:Notify({
                     Title = "Neon Community",
-                    Content = "Ilha Do Levita encontrada!",
-                    Duration = 10
+                    Content = "A Ilha Do Leviatã Apreceu", Duration = 10
                 });
                 v513 = true;